 He played several more years following the 1961 history-making campaign, concluding his career with the St. Louis Cardinals.
 While he never approached the lofty single-season mark he set, He helped the Cardinals win pennants in 1967 and 1968.
 In ’67, he hit .385 with one home run and seven RBIs in the post-season.

 Being a part of the legendary 1961 Bronx Bombers and forever linked to Mickey Mantle, Maris baseball cards have always been popular with collectors.
 His 1958 Topps rookie card (#47) is one of the keys to the set.
-A PSA 9 example sold on eBay last month for $4,278.
-An 8.5 will run about $2500.
+A mid-grade example can be bought for $100-200 while near mint, graded issues will run $400-600.

-In the collector’s market, he’s treated like a superstar.
+In the collector’s market, Maris is treated like a superstar.
 Every Maris card from every set carries a premium, especially those from the Yankee years.
 Dealers often have a difficult time keeping copies in stock as team collectors, baseball history buffs and set builders all chase them.

 There was never any question (unlike today) of Maris using anything other than his own God-given ability, and for that reason alone, Roger Maris’ accomplishment will always be one of baseball’s most important milestones.
 In fact, as history moves far beyond the era that tainted the record book, he’s experiencing a rebirth of sorts among collectors looking for lasting value.

 Click here to see vintage Maris cards on eBay.